varunHub/VibesPlatformPHP/user_scope.md

-3 main aresas of authorisation
+3 main areas of authorization

 - public
 	no auto required
 	all public pages which should be accessed by web boots

-- user
+- user/member
 	required auth
-	user need to have auth to acess
+	user need to have auth to access

 - admin
 	required auth